Deem: the query & reasoning engine

 let rows: QRows = q.run(&env)?; // compile-once / run-many, re-entrant over envs

 Crucially, this is not a second implementation.
-The dynamic engine reuses the same PEG parsers, the same lower_rquery_to_rexpr lowering, the same simplify passes, and the same semi-naïve fixpoint as the macro — it is a tree-walk over the schema’d IR, with no codegen at runtime.
+The dynamic engine reuses the same parsers, the same lowering, the same simplify passes, and the same semi-naïve fixpoint as the compiled item — it is a tree-walk over the schema’d IR, with no codegen at runtime.
 That is the payoff of schemas-as-IR: one query language, re-hosted from an emitter to an evaluator.
 Reach for the dynamic surface when the query arrives as data — from a user, a config file, or a model in a loop.

-resource reach = deem!(edges: &[Edge], start: i64) {
+pub deem reach(edges: &[Edge], start: i64) {

 rel path(a: i64, b: i64) {